-Once upon a time, this blog focused purely on travel.
-If that’s what you’re after delve in, there are plenty of articles about the lands I’ve been fortunate enough to explore.
+In this travel blog you’ll find plenty of articles about the lands I’ve been fortunate enough to explore.
 But, travel opened up my eyes to so much more (plus the world went f’in mental) and therefore ‘VisionsofJohanna’ gets a little political, opinionated and personal.
 My words are often polarising and intelligent debate is welcomed here.

 I get fierce over human rights, mental health, equality and animal exploitation.
 I’m an ocean lover and I surf, sail, swim, kayak and dive.
 I love art, the macabre, exploring religions, spirituality, politics and subcultures.